VitWW/rfcs/text/0000-partial_types.md

 // a == 7
 ```

+_Note_: `a : uninit & i32` is an uninitialized variable with referential type, but `b : & uninit i32` is initialized reference to uninitialized variable

-Uniniting Parameters are similar to Referential Uniniting
+Uninitialized Parameters are similar to Referential Uninitialization

-(1) Uniniting must be written explicitly at Type
+(1) Uninitialization must be written explicitly at Type

-(2) If Uniniting Parameter is not-reference, then it behaves same as uniniting non-reference.
+(2) If Uninitialized Parameter is a not-reference, then it behaves same as Uninitialized variable.

-(3) If Uniniting Parameter is reference, then it behaves same as uniniting reference.
+(3) If Uninitialized Parameter is an inner-uninitialized reference, then it behaves same as inner-uninitialized reference.

-(4) If Uniniting Parameter is reference initialization must happens before return or together with return;
+(4) If Uninitialized Parameter is an inner-uninitialized reference, then initialization must happens before return or together with return.

 ```rust
 struct S4 {a : i32, b : i32, c : i32, d : i32}